ilaria-barletta/roomies-api/README.md

 Below is a screenshot from the API showing an example of one of the above API's
 ![Grocery List API Example](readme_images/grocery-example.png)

+## Future Features
+There are several future features that I could add to the API given more time.

+1. Allow users to manage household bills by adding a `HouseholdBill` model and API's.
+2. Allow users to further manage their household rent by adding a model for it and allowing different rent values for each household member.

 ## Authentication and Permissions

 ### Authentication